Mike Eustace MBACP (Accred)

 Prior to training as a counsellor, I worked for 10 years in a white-collar job in the engineering industry and throughout that time I also provided help and support to vulnerable people via the voluntary sector.

-I can show you all of my qualifications, including my certificate of insurance and CRB check, should you wish to see them.
+I can show you all of my qualifications, including my certificate of insurance , should you wish to see them.

 Areas of counselling I deal with